If you’re using the WP Fastest Cache Plugin to make your WordPress site load faster, you made a solid choice.

 After configuring WP Fastest Cache on my site (the one you’re on), here’s my report…

-From my experience, some cache plugins work better on some websites than others…if you have the time I suggest testing a couple to see which one gives you the best GTmetrix report.
+From my experience, some cache plugins work better on some websites than others…if you have the time I suggest testing a couple to see which one gives you the best Pingdom report.
+If you want to see my WP Rocket tutorial, there it is.
+It has instructions for Cloudflare/MaxCDN.

 2. WP Fastest Cache Settings